State law guide

 Short answer: No statewide e-bike minimum age found.

-What is the minimum age to ride an e-bike in Idaho?
 No statewide electric-assisted-bicycle minimum age or Class 3-specific age limit was found in official Idaho statutes.
 Local facility rules can add age or supervision requirements.

 Bike setup